databricks/terraform-provider-databricks/docs/guides/gcp-workspace.md

 Databricks account-level APIs can only be called by account owners and account admins, and can only be authenticated using Google-issued OIDC tokens.
 The simplest way to do this would be via [Google Cloud CLI](https://cloud.google.com/sdk/gcloud).
 The `gcloud` command is available after installing the SDK.
 Then run the following commands

 * `gcloud auth application-default login` to authorise your user with Google Cloud Platform.
+(If you want to use your [service account's credentials instead](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-key), set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the JSON file that contains your service account key)
 * `terraform init` to load Google and Databricks Terraform providers.
 * `terraform apply` to apply the configuration changes.
 Terraform will use your credential to impersonate the service account specified in `databricks_google_service_account` to call the Databricks account-level API.